-Gemma Collins Viral In Huge Shoulder Pads — Orange Is The New Linebacker?
+Gemma Collins Viral In Huge Shoulder Pads: Orange Is The New Linebacker?
 [Opinion]

 — Rachel Hawkins (@ourrachblogs) July 21, 2017

-From Instagram to Twitter to Facebook and beyond, Gemma was pictured with football helmets on her head and carrying a football in place of her clutch purse through the Photoshop versions of her pictures that folks posted online.
+From Instagram to Twitter to Facebook and beyond, Gemma was pictured with football helmets on her head and carrying a football in place of her clutch purse in Photoshopped versions of her pictures that folks posted online.

 According to Entertainment Daily, Gemma posted a full-length picture of herself in this dress on Instagram and compared herself to Lady Gaga.
 Gemma wrote, “Rocking my inner Lady GAGA tonight???????? @gerdatruubon xxx.”

 It didn’t take long for folks online to enlighten Gemma to the reality that she missed her mark, the one where she attempted to rock her inner Lady Gaga.

-One fan answered her comment on “rocking” that dress, she said, “Sorry but that dress is awful!
+One fan answered her comment on “rocking” that dress, writing, “Sorry but that dress is awful!
 Doesn’t do you any favors at all.
 Makes you look like you’re playing the part of the wardrobe in Beauty & the Beast.
 You are so much better than this.”

 No stone was unturned when ripping this dress apart across the internet.
 This is one dress Gemma might want to make disappear from her wardrobe.

 Have an image of Gemma Collins walking to her NFL debut pic.twitter.com/AUndQnEVtp